-Portugal has widely embraced cryptocurrency and is considered one of the most crypto friendly nations.
-The Portuguese Tax Authority has declared trading and transacting in cryptocurrency to be tax free for individuals.
-No individual will be taxed for exchanging crypto to regular currency, and there is no income tax or capital gains tax on the profits arising out of the trading in cryptocurrency.
-VAT is also not applicable in the purchase and sale and cryptocurrency, making crypto virtually tax-free for individuals!
+Portugal has widely embraced cryptocurrency and is considered one of the most crypto-friendly nations.
+The Portuguese Tax Authority has declared trading and transacting in cryptocurrency to be tax-free for individuals.

 Portugal is also now an important nomadic hub and all nomads should have it on their radar, as it has an easy tax residency process and it is the friendliest in terms of digital currency taxation.

 However, this relief is for individuals only, and companies that accept payments in digital currencies are liable to VAT and income tax arising from these sales.

 Singapore is an ‘Investment Haven’ in the sense that there are no capital gains taxes in Singapore.

 So, just like any other intangible property, anyone (whether an individual or an entity) that holds cryptocurrency for investment purposes does not have to pay any tax on capital gains.